OutSystems/docs-product/src/setup-maintain/setup/disable-registered-role-user.md

 The client logic is usually prepared to receive a **NotRegistered Exception** (or Security Exception) on an exception handler in order to redirect the user to a login or invalid permissions screen.
 These client handlers might have the option Log Error set to **Yes**, which will log a second error on the Error Logs.

 However, these apps might have a large number of actions that are executed asynchronously.
 For example, if a screen contains more than 5 Data Actions and the screen is refreshed, each of these requests generates 2 errors in the logs.
-This might lead to some log pollution.
+This might lead to log pollution.

 ## Procedure